G beta-gamma complex: Structure

 The Gβγ subunit is a dimer composed of two polypeptides, however it acts functionally as a monomer, as the individual subunits do not separate, and have not been found to function independently.

-The Gβ subunit is a member of the β-propeller family of proteins, which typically possess 4-8 antiparallel β-sheets arranged in the shape of a propeller.
-Gβ contains a 7 bladed β-propeller, each blade arranged around a central axis and composed of 4 antiparallel β-sheets.
-The amino acid sequence contains 7 WD repeat motifs of about 40 amino acids, each highly conserved and possessing the Trp-Asp dipeptide that gives the repeat its name.
+The Gβ subunit is a member of the β-propeller family of proteins, which typically possess four to eight antiparallel β-sheets arranged in the shape of a propeller.
+Gβ contains a seven-bladed β-propeller, each blade arranged around a central axis and composed of four antiparallel β-sheets.
+The amino acid sequence contains seven WD repeat motifs of about 40 amino acids, each highly conserved and possessing the Trp-Asp dipeptide that gives the repeat its name.

 The Gγ subunit is considerably smaller than Gβ, and is unstable on its own, requiring interaction with Gβ to fold, explaining the close association of the dimer.
 In the Gβγ dimer, the Gγ subunit wraps around the outside of Gβ, interacting through hydrophobic associations, and exhibits no tertiary interactions with itself.
 The N terminus helical domains of the two subunits form a coiled coil with one another that typically extends away from the core of the dimer.

-To date, 5 β-subunit and 11 γ-subunit genes and have been identified in mammals.
+To date, five β-subunit and eleven γ-subunit genes have been identified in mammals.
 The Gβ genes have very similar sequences, while significantly greater variation is seen in the Gγ genes, indicating that the functional specificity of the Gβγ dimer may be dependent on the type of Gγ subunit involved.

 Of additional structural interest is the discovery of a so-called “hotspot” present on the surface of the Gβγ dimer; a specific site of the protein that binds to diverse range of peptides and is thought to be a contributing factor in the ability of Gβγ to interact with a wide variety of effectors.

-Synthesis and Modification
+Synthesis and modification

 Synthesis of the subunits occurs in the cytosol.
 Folding of the β-subunit is thought to be aided by the chaperone CCT (chaperonin containing tailless-complex polypeptide 1), which also prevents aggregation of folded subunits.
 A second chaperone, PhLP (phosducin-like protein), binds to the CCT/Gβ complex, and is phosphorylated, allowing CCT to dissociate and Gγ to bind.
 Finally, PhLP is released, exposing the binding site for Gα, allowing for formation of the final trimer at the endoplasmic reticulum, where it is targeted to the plasma membrane.
 Gγ subunits are known to be prenylated (covalently modified by the addition of lipid moieties) prior to addition to Gβ, which itself has not been found to be modified.
 This prenylation is thought to be involved in directing the interaction of the subunit both with membrane lipids and other proteins.